FSXAC/FSXAC.github.io/documents/ASTR200/asn3.md

 *__(b)__ There is a maximum value of $\alpha$ for which this is a sensible problem.
 Why is that, and what is the maximum value of $\alpha$?*

 Because the geometry of the elliptical orbit is a conic section – a section cut of a cone shape.
 Given enough $\alpha$. the “tilt of the slice” will be a parabola and then a hyperbola (see figure below – source: [voer.edu.vn](http://voer.edu.vn/c/rotation-of-axes/166e8432/66fe1fe0)).
-In physical sense, if we incerase $\alpha$, our particle velocity would be so great that it would reach the **escape velocity**, and it will escape the orbit.
+In physical sense, if we increase $\alpha$, our particle velocity would be so great that it would reach the **escape velocity**, and it will escape the orbit.

 <img src="assets/asn3/download.jpg" alt="Precalculus: Rotation of Axes - VOER" style="zoom:67%;" />